-The Department of Economics and International Business is part of the Lord Ashcroft International Business School at Anglia Ruskin University (ARU) in Cambridge.
+The School of Economics, Finance and Law is part of the Faculity of Business and Law at Anglia Ruskin University (ARU) in Cambridge.
 Over the past few years we have developed an interdisciplinary and specifically pluralist economics research and teaching profile, with research interests ranging from labour economics, financial and housing economics, moral and political philosophy, welfare economics, sustainability, public and defence economics and philosophy of economics.

 Degree programmes at Anglia Ruskin University: